aspnetboilerplate/aspnetboilerplate/doc/WebSite/Plugin.md

 <img src="images/plugin-solution.png" alt="plugin-solution" class="img-thumbnail" />

-#### Build Project
+#### Build Plugin

 Build project in release mode. `DatabaseMaintainer.dll` will be created in folder `DatabaseMaintainer\DatabaseMaintainer\bin\Release\netcoreapp2.1`.

-### Add Plugin to project
+### Add Plugin to Application

-First following line should be added to project `Startup.cs`.
+Following example, it will be loaded from `wwwroot` folder.
 You can change plugins folder location.
-Following example, it will be loaded from wwwroot folder.
+First following line should be added to project `Startup.cs` that you want to add to application (MVC or Host).

 `options.PlugInSources.AddFolder(Path.Combine(_hostingEnvironment.WebRootPath, "Plugins"), SearchOption.AllDirectories);`